stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/upstream-analysis/README.md

 Popular approach of scRNAseq uses oil droplets or wells to isolate single cells along with barcoded beads.
 Depending on the cell density loaded, a proportion of reaction volumes (i.e. droplets or wells) will capture more than one cell, forming ‘doublets’ (or ‘multiplets’), i.e. two or more cells captured by a single reaction volume and thus sequenced as a single-cell artifact.

 The proportion of doublets is proportional to the number of cells captured.
-Common in single-cell experiments to have 10-20% doublets, making accurate doublet detection critical.
+It is common in single-cell experiments to have 10-20% doublets, making accurate doublet detection critical.

 Doublets are prevalent in single-cell sequencing data and can lead to artifactual findings.
 We will use a computational approach to calculate and remove doublets from the library.
 Here, we use [ScDblFinder](https://bioconductor.org/packages/devel/bioc/vignettes/scDblFinder/inst/doc/scDblFinder.html) method for identifying doublets/multiplets in single-cell data.